Summer-ICERM-2024-Pyramid-Schemers/football-data-scraping/readme.md

     6. The last column is a tuple of iterables with one item for each subject.
 Each item in the tuple specifies the years that this league can be scraped for that subject.
 Currently, the list of subjects is (team_marketvalue, lineup, match, standings).
 - `MATCH_HEADERS_MAPPING`: Which columns to select from the match csv files and what each column should be renamed to.
 - `TEAM_ALIAS_DICT`: Dict of team names to their standardized form.
 If `s`=>`s` exists in the dictionary, then `s` is a standardized team name.
 While the Dict reference cannot be changed, the keys and values can.
 If a team name doesn't exist, the program will block and prompt the user to resolve the issue.
-- `TEAM_ALIAS_DICT_MODIFIED`: Global flag variable that stores whether `TEAM_ALIAS_DICT` has been changed (by the user prompt).
-Calling `save_alias_dict` will save the dictionary if this flag is set (and then reset this flag).
+- `TEAM_ALIAS_DICT_MODIFIED`: Global flag that stores whether `TEAM_ALIAS_DICT` has been changed (by the user prompt).
+Calling `save_alias_dict` will save the dictionary if this flag is set (and then reset it).
 - `SCRAPE_YEAR_RANGE`: Default range of years to scrape.
-It can be overridden using the command line flags.
+It can be overridden using the command line arguments.
 - `SCRAPE_DELAY_RANGE`: Default range of time to wait after making a web request.
-It can be overridden using the command line flags.
+It can be overridden using command line arguments.

 ### Function names